 How much does tuition insurance cost?

 Costs vary based on the amount you buy.
-Many colleges partner with tuition insurance companies — such as Dewar, GradGuard, and Liberty Mutual — to offer plans through the school.
+Many colleges partner with tuition insurance companies — including Dewar, GradGuard, and Liberty Mutual — to offer plans through the school.
 School plans are generally less expensive, often averaging 1% of your term’s fees, and offer broader coverage (up to 100%) than independent policies, experts say.
 Independent policies average 2% or more of fees.
 Covering a $35,000 semester at a private college could run $350 to $700 per term, while $8,000 of coverage might cost as little as $69, depending on the policy.

 The question is, what is the likelihood of a qualifying event?
 “You have to weigh the numbers,” Vasconcelos says.
 “How much does the policy reimburse?
 How much does it cost?
 How likely it is an event occurs during the term?
 How bad would it be for you financially if it did occur?”